kirichoi/netplotlib/doc/start.rst

 Quick Start
 ===========

-To start using NetworkEX, `install the package using pip <https://networkex.readthedocs.io/en/latest/installation.html>`_ or use `Tellurium <http://tellurium.analogmachine.org/>`_.
+To start using netplotlib, `install the package using pip <https://netplotlib.readthedocs.io/en/latest/installation.html>`_ or use `Tellurium <http://tellurium.analogmachine.org/>`_.

 Simple Example
 --------------

 This section demonstrates how to load in a model and draw network diagrams.
-To start with, lets import networkex package and define a model.
+To start with, lets import netplotlib package and define a model.
 Here, we use a simple feed forward loop as an example.

 .. code-block:: python

-    import networkex as nex
+    import netplotlib as npl

     AntimonyStr = '''
     $Xi -> S1; k0*Xi